 Good old Skype has loads of competition these days, but it managed to step up with its Meet Now feature, which is much like Zoom.
 The ease of setting up for Skype Meet Now is impressive.
-Skype also maintained a niche by offering calls for landlines and mobiles.
+Skype also maintained a niche by offering international calls in its premium tier.
 We do not know for how long it will stay relevant, but the tool offers good quality and an easy connection process for free, without download or sign-up needed.

 Formerly Google Hangouts, Google Meet is a golden standard in video conferencing.
 The app is a great choice of video conferencing or one-to-one calls with internal or external participants.
 No download needed and it works with your Google account smoothly.
 A solid choice with no fancy stuff, but quality built in.

 Zoom quickly established itself as the No.1. option among consumers on the video conferencing tool market.
 Good quality comes hand-in-hand with many functions and it works great with many participants.
 For remote teams, it offers valuable face-to-face time and it develops quickly.
 The free version offers 40 minutes long sessions and limited settings.
 Using the services from Europe, you might also want to consider GDPR, since the data channeling through Zoom is stored on US servers.

 This multi-platform, open-source solution offers a completely free video conferencing service that is both secure and scaleable.
 It is fully encrypted and 100% open source, without the need to download a software.
 You can invite users to a conference via a simple link and share your desktop, presentations or even edit documents together.
 You can integrate Jitsi as well into existing products to add video capabilities.